kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 ### Editing procedures

+When editing a procedure, you may (and sometimes have to) adjust its arguments.
+GIMP PDB procedures are usually accompanied with descriptions of the entire procedure as well as its arguments.
+Hover over argument names to display tooltips describing them in more detail.
+The description for an argument often indicates the range of valid values.

+If a procedure contains a layer/drawable/item argument, you may select one of the following:
+* (default) "Current Layer" - applies the procedure to the currently processed layer.
+* "Background" - applies the procedure to layer placed after the current layer (i.e. the background), usually created via the "Insert background layers" procedure.
+Careful, if there is no such layer, the export will fail.
+* "Foreground" - applies the procedure to layer placed before the current layer (i.e. the foreground), usually created via the "Insert foreground layers" procedure.
+Careful, if there is no such layer, the export will fail.

+### More options

-When editing a procedure, you may adjust its arguments or expand `More options` for further customization.
+When editing a procedure or a constraint, you may expand `More options` for further customization.
-Settings under `More options` are described below.
+Options under `More options` are described below.

 **Enable for previews**